Lake-Tuggeranong-College/Holocron/_Certificate III E Course/WebDev/_instructions/GazeElectric/_Gaze Electric Tutorial.md

 if (!isset($_SESSION['user_id'])) { ... }
 ```

-Because HTTP is inherently stateless, the server relies on the active session array to check if a user is logged in.
+Because HTTP is inherently [[Stateless Protocol (HTTP)|stateless]], the server relies on the active session array to check if a user is logged in.
 If `$_SESSION['user_id']` is absent, execution is blocked immediately, and the client is forced to `login.php`.
 This acts as an access barrier to protect user data from unauthorised manipulation.

-In a stateless protocol, the web server treats every single incoming request as an entirely new, isolated event.
+In a [[Stateless Protocol (HTTP)|stateless]] protocol, the web server treats every single incoming request as an entirely new, isolated event.
 The server has total amnesia.
 It retains zero context or memory of what happened a fraction of a second ago.

 #### 2. Form Architecture and Superglobals (`$_POST`)